The Importance of Properly Tracking KPIs

 8. Organic CTR

-CTR (click-through-rate) is used as a ranking factor, but the reality is that the better your organic CTR, the more people are clicking on your listing on the SERPs.
+CTR (click-through rate) is not a confirmed direct ranking factor.
+But the reality is that the better your organic CTR, the more people are clicking on your listing on the SERPs, the more traffic you're driving to your pages.

 You should be tracking this, both at a page-level and a query-level.